 The Spring Hill, Tenn., native led a huge comeback in his redshirt freshman year, with CU posting 21 fourth-quarter points in a 31-26 victory at West Virginia Tech.
 Loveless rushed 11 yards for a TD early in the period and hit DeJeay Woods for a 41-yard catch-and-run TD with 1:56 remaining to seal the victory.
 He finished the contest 13-of-25 passing for 184 yards and one TD also threw for 205 yards on 12-of-21 versus Campbellsville University that season.

 Loveless earned his bachelor’s in Health and Human Performance with minors in Strength and Conditioning and Health from Cumberland in 2014.
-He is currently enrolled in the master's program for Sports Management at Cumberland.
+He also earned his master's degree in Sports Management at Cumberland in December 2018.

 Loveless' Coaching Career